Roger Connor: Retirement from baseball

 In September 1903, Connor announced his retirement from baseball and placed his team up for sale.
 He had made a similar statement the year before and apparently on a frequent basis before that.
 In June 1902, the local newspaper said, "Roger bobs up every summer and makes his farewell to the baseball public."
 His 1903 retirement was earnest though; he attended a 1904 Springfield-Norwich game as a retired spectator.

 Connor worked as a school inspector in Waterbury until 1920.
 He lived to see his career home run record bested by Babe Ruth, although if it was celebrated, it might have been on the wrong day.
 At one time, Connor's record was thought to be 131, per the Sporting News book Daguerreotypes.
 As late as the 1980s, in the MacMillan Baseball Encyclopedia, it was thought to be 136.
 However, John Tattersall's 1975 Home Run Handbook, a publication of the Society for American Baseball Research (SABR), credited Connor with 138.
 Both MLB.com and the independent Baseball-Reference.com now consider Connor's total to be 138.

 Death

-Connor died on January 4, 1931, following a lengthy stomach illness.
-He was 73.
-A news article after his death said that his "likeable personality and his colorful action made him an idol."
-He was buried in an unmarked grave at St. Joseph's Cemetery in Waterbury.
-Connor was inducted to the Baseball Hall of Fame in 1976.
-Hall of Fame umpire Bill Klem had long campaigned on behalf of Connor's inclusion in the Hall of Fame.
-Decades after his death, Waterbury citizens and baseball fans raised enough money to purchase a headstone at his grave, which was dedicated in a 2001 ceremony.
+Connor died on January 4, 1931, following a lengthy stomach illness, at the age of 73.
+A news article after his death said his "likeable personality and his colorful action made him an idol."

+He was interred in an unmarked grave at St. Joseph's Cemetery in Waterbury.

+Decades after his death, Waterbury citizens, as well as through donations from baseball fans, raised enough money to purchase a headstone for his grave, which was dedicated in a 2001 ceremony.

+Connor was inducted into the Baseball Hall of Fame in 1976.
+Baseball Hall of Fame umpire Bill Klem had long campaigned on behalf of Connor's inclusion to the Hall of Fame.